Starbucks faces image crisis after arrest of 2 black men

 On Monday, about two dozen protesters took over the Philadelphia shop, chanting slogans like, “A whole lot of racism, a whole lot of crap, Starbucks coffee is anti-black.”
 The hashtag #BoycottStarbucks trended on Twitter.

 Johnson, who called has called the arrests “reprehensible,” arrived in Philadelphia this weekend to personally confront the crisis.
-He said said he hopes to meet with the two men in the next couple of days and apologize to them face-to-face.
+He said he hopes to meet with the two men in the next couple of days and apologize to them face-to-face.
 And he promised to revamp store management training to include “unconscious-bias” training.

 “I watched the video, which was hard to watch.
 That is not what Starbucks is about.
 That is not representative of our mission, our values and our guiding principles,” Johnson said.